awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/tkv-iam.md

 1. In AWS Explorer, expand the **AWS Identity and Access Management** node, open the context \(right\-click\) menu for **Users** and then choose **Create User**\.

 1. In the **Create User** dialog box, type a name for the IAM user and choose **OK**\.
-This is the IAM[friendly name](https://docs.aws.amazon.com/IAM/latest/UserGuide/Using_Identifiers.html)\.
+This is the IAM [friendly name](https://docs.aws.amazon.com/IAM/latest/UserGuide/Using_Identifiers.html)\.
 For information about constraints on names for IAM users, go to the [IAM User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/LimitationsOnEntities.html)\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/images/iam-user-create-dlg.png)

 The new user will appear as a subnode under **Users** under the **AWS Identity and Access Management** node\.